• Skip to primary navigation

 Step 1.
 Shred cabbage

-Shred ½ head of fresh cabbage.
+Shred half of a head of fresh cabbage.
 Add to large mixing bowl.
-Weigh the cabbage to make sure you have 650 grams of sliced cabbage.
+Weigh the cabbage to have the appropriate amount of sliced cabbage.

 cabbage with salt in glass bowl.